bspreston10/Crude-Oil-Arbritrage/README.md

 - *Cost of Carry:* Total cost of holding the crude oil
 - *Convience Yield:* The non-monetary benefit of holding the crude oil, rather than holding a futures contract
 - *Theoretical Future Price:* The future price calculated for their respective future contract
+- *1, 2, 3 Month Rates:* The U.S treasury yield rate, values are backfilled from July 31st 2000 - January 1st 2000 due to insufficient data